LuisArmando-TestCoder/sun-tracker-js/readme.md

 # sun-tracker-js

-A simple TypeScript library to determine if it is currently after dawn or after sunset at a given location using [SunCalc](https://github.com/mourner/suncalc).
+A TypeScript library that helps determine whether it is after sunrise, after sunset, currently daylight, or nighttime at a given location, using [SunCalc](https://github.com/mourner/suncalc).

 **Key Features:**
-- Two functions: `isAfterDawn` and `isAfterSunset`.
+- Functions: `isAfterSunrise`, `isAfterSunset`, `isDaylight`, `isNightTime`.
-- Each returns a Promise that resolves to `true` if the current time is after dawn/sunset, `false` otherwise.
+- Each returns a Promise with a boolean result.
 - Defaults to the Equator if no location is provided.
-- Optionally uses the browser’s geolocation if requested.
+- Optionally uses browser’s geolocation if requested.
-- Automatically accounts for Earth’s tilt and seasonal changes, as `suncalc` calculations depend on date and coordinates.
+- Automatically accounts for Earth's tilt and seasonal changes, as `suncalc` calculations depend on date and coordinates.
 - Written in TypeScript with type definitions included.

 ## Installation